 - regularly check fuels for contaminants such as water

 - follow strict safety procedures when filling aircraft and transporting fuel

 - communicate with pilots and airport ground crew.

 Aircraft refuellers need to have:

-- knowledge of types of fuel and their properties
+- knowledge of different types of fuel

 - work at airports on the tarmac and runways, and in airport terminal buildings, hangars and freight buildings

 - work in most weather conditions, and often in noisy, hazardous situations

 - may travel locally between airports and bulk oil depots.